OpenMaine/project-ideas/Issue_Template.md

 <!--- Fill in the template below and click 'Submit new issue'  --->
 <!--- It's okay to skip some sections,
            but they'll likely need to be completed before this becomes 'a project' --->

-## (Project Idea Title Goes Here)
+## (Project Idea Title Goes Here, and in the box above)

 ### What problem are you trying to solve?